chrisaugu/pngx-api/package/README.md

 # PNGX-API Library
-This is a small javascript library for retrieving stocks info from PNGX.com website
+This is a small javascript library package for retrieving stocks info from PNGX.com website

 The library is built using TypeScript